rebelsky/sams-assorted-musings-reflections/getting-requirements-wrong.md

 Postscript: Until I went back to look at the _Student Handbook_ language, I had not realized that we treated Studio Art and Art History as separate with regards to the 48 credit limit.
-Did we vote on that?
-(I support the idea conceptually, but it strikes me that if the faculty voted on CS and Math, they should vote on Studio Art and Art History, too.
-Nonetheless, it's not an issue that I'll push on.)
+Did we vote on that [15]?

-I'd like to see us vote on similar separations for Mathematics & Statistics and for French & Arabic and for any other joint departments we have [15].
+I'd like to see us vote on similar separations for Mathematics & Statistics and for French & Arabic and for any other joint departments we have [16].

 ---